John P. Wheeler III: Background

-Discussion over Wheeler's death – likely in Delaware – on December 30, 2010, is complicated by his diagnosis of bipolar disorder, which may explain his unusual actions in the preceding days.
+Discussion over Wheeler's death—likely in Delaware—on December 30, 2010, is complicated by his diagnosis of bipolar disorder, which may explain his unusual actions in the preceding days.
 He was prone to "quirky habits and forgetfulness", and was hospitalized for a manic phase in 2004.
 He acted disoriented, in what could be a psychotic episode caused by "heart problems, stroke, stress, past mental illness, or a problem with medication."
 Authorities have labeled his death a homicide, though it is unknown if he was killed spontaneously by a stranger, or if he was the target of a political assassination.
 Wheeler was 66 at the time.

-Wheeler and Klyce had homes in New Castle, Delaware, and Harlem, New York City.
-Around December 24, Wheeler and Klyce left their New Castle home to spend time with their family at their Harlem home on Christmas.
+Wheeler had homes in New Castle, Delaware; and Harlem in New York City.
+Around December 24, Wheeler left the New Castle home to spend time with family at the Harlem home on Christmas.
 Wheeler's New Castle neighbor, Ron Roark, claimed that between the 24th and 31st, he (Roark) and his family heard, from outside the Wheelers' home, a loud television inside that was constantly on, though no one appeared to be home.
 Klyce said that Wheeler did not seem to have emotional problems during their stay in New York.
 They were scheduled to attend a wedding in Boston at some point after the 30th.
 The two talked for the last time on the 27th.
 On the morning of the 28th, Wheeler left as Klyce was sleeping.
-He had previously told her he was going to Washington D.C. to give gifts to a few people, probably spending time with his political acquaintances.
+He had previously told her he was going to Washington, D.C. to give gifts to a few people, probably spending time with his political acquaintances.
 She did not contact him after he left, as she expected him to return within a few days for the wedding.
 He had lunch at the Metropolitan Cafe in downtown D.C.
 On the 28th, Wheeler was scheduled to take an Amtrak train from D.C. to Wilmington, and police are unsure if he ever got on this train.